 Whole Routine in a Box

-To cover all the bases, we’ve created a natural skin care routine that’s easy to implement and includes everything you need.
-Just use these products twice daily (plus sunscreen in the a.m.) and you’ll be setting the stage for gorgeous, glowing skin.
+To cover all the bases, we’ve created a natural skin care routine easy to implement and includes everything you need.
+Simply use these products twice daily (plus sunscreen in the a.m.) and you’ll be setting the stage for gorgeous, glowing skin.

 So Clean! is a specially formulated cleanser designed to gently cleanse your skin while infusing it with key nutrients.
-It unclogs pores and purifies the surface of your skin, leading to a brighter, smoother complexion.
 It includes organic coconut oil, rosemary extract, organic aloe, glycerin, gotu kola and sunflower oil.

 Rose Water Toner